While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 You can’t wait until life isn’t hard anymore before you decide to be happy. — Nightbirde

-If you are doing things that are not fun, then you must find a new way to do them or a new way to think about them that takes away the misery, or you must stop doing the thing.
+If you are doing things that are not fun, you must find a new way to do them or a new way to think about them that removes the misery, or you must stop doing the thing.
 Sustaining success is possible and best when you enjoy the process.
-You will always like some things over others, but don’t fall into the trap of hating something that is an inescapable part of getting your art to market.
+You will always like some things over others, but don’t fall into the trap of hating something inescapable part of getting your art to market.
 Never let work overrun your ability to have fun.

 Make It Your Primary Sales Goal to Sell Art to Your Warm and Local Markets